confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 Streams, which by definition do not have a primary key, should not use `PRIMARY KEY`.

-The semantics of how stream and tables keys are processed by ksqlDB is different:
+This change should also make it clearer to users that a table's `PRIMARY` KEY is not the same as a stream's `KEY`.
+The semantics of how stream and tables keys are processed by ksqlDB are different:

 1. The SQL standard says the columns in a table's primary key must be NON NULL.
 Any NULL key is dropped by ksqlDB.
-No such constraint exists for a stream's key column(s).
+No such constraint exists for a stream's key column(s), which are treated much like any value column.

 2. The SQL standard also says that the combination of the columns in the primary key must be unique.
 This is why ksqlDB can use a table's primary key to 'upsert' a table's changelog into a materialized table.
+KsqlDB does not materialize streams.

 ## What is in scope

-* A syntax only change requiring tables to be defined with `PRIMARY KEY`, instead of `KEY`.
+* A syntax only change, requiring tables to be defined with `PRIMARY KEY`, instead of `KEY`.
-* Only single key column, which is what KSQL currently supports.
+* Only syntax for a single PRIMARY KEY.

 ## What is not in scope